alexaquino/dio-courses/README.md

     </a>
 </p>

 <p align="justify"> This project was developed as part of ongoing learning about blockchain technology and software development.
-Feel free to explore and contribute! </p>
+Feel free to explore and contribute. </p>